googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ## Run CI

 You are now ready to run local CI checks for the library, which you should do **before** you make any changes.
 Doing so ensures that everything is OK with your local environment and the latest dependency versions.
-You don't want any nasty surprises later.
+You don't want any surprises later.

 To run the code style checks, documentation tests, and unit tests together, use the `ci` task: